Ahmedmostafa2000/MNIST_fashion/ReadMe.md

 # fashion_Mnist
-I wanted to upload a cnn on fashion_mnist because it is kind of more challenging than mnist, but then I realised I made the same model that I did on mnist, So I decided to use keras_tuner and try it for the first time
+I wanted to upload a cnn on fashion_mnist because it is kind of more challenging than mnist, but then I realised I made the same model that I did on mnist, So I decided to use keras_tuner and try it for the first time and make some change

 keras tuner is basicly a tuning library that uses a similar technic to combinations but also evaluates the models on the way